OSLabTools/nicetoolbox/README.md

 and rule-based algorithms are combined into a single, easy-to-use software toolbox.
-Based on single- or multi-camera video data, the initial release encompasses whole-body pose estimation and gaze tracking for each individual, as well as movement dynamics calculation (kinematics), gaze interaction monitoring (mutual-gaze), and the measurement of physical body distance between dyads.
+Based on single- or multi-camera video data, the initial release encompasses whole-body pose estimation and gaze tracking for each individual, as well as movement dynamics calculation (kinematics), gaze interaction monitoring (mutual-gaze), the measurement of physical body distance between dyads, and emotion detection.
 This first set of components and algorithms is going to be extended in future releases.
-For more details, please see the [components overview](wikis/wiki_components) page in the wiki.
+For more details, please see the [components overview](docs/wikis/wiki_components) page in the wiki.

 The toolbox  also includes a visualizer module, which allows users to